Warning

 This will only affect calls to CUB device-scope algorithms launched from

-device-side code with debug_synchronous = true
+device-side code with debug_synchronous = true.
+Such invocations

 will continue to print extra debugging information, but they will no